masfour7/Interactive-Lab-Hub/finalProject/README.md

 The design of the overall apparatus had to change a bit to account for scale, since when we scaled everything down, the webcam now was by far the largest piece of hardware involved.
 Also since we built it out of cardboard we had some issues with weights and getting the entire thing to stay in position (espeically with the movement of the motor).

+This image clarifies the output color the user should see depending on the objevt type:
 ![image](https://user-images.githubusercontent.com/60685289/207825344-adfefd50-99da-4ac3-bec0-65e0fc02b04d.png)

+This is the final device we built:
 ![WhatsApp Image 2022-12-15 at 4 40 44 AM](https://user-images.githubusercontent.com/60685289/207825851-b0bc67fb-95f9-4e89-98e2-0079c1a78438.jpeg)
 ![WhatsApp Image 2022-12-15 at 4 40 01 AM (1)](https://user-images.githubusercontent.com/60685289/207825857-0e06dd32-4b88-4bd5-bdca-af671e899428.jpeg)
 ![WhatsApp Image 2022-12-15 at 4 40 01 AM](https://user-images.githubusercontent.com/60685289/207825859-a472df0b-8554-4476-b874-be7d6cd796a4.jpeg)

 ## 3. Documentation of design process

+Objective of our opreject (what happens now vs what should happen):
 ![image](https://user-images.githubusercontent.com/60685289/207823282-5d3c993f-d410-4f1a-bf2e-b22fbcd776cc.png)
 ![image](https://user-images.githubusercontent.com/60685289/207823432-83710f99-ae06-4b04-9ebd-d72486984cf3.png)

+This is the design we were aiming to acheive if we had more time/resources:
+In short, the user would be able to throw the object in one place, and the machine would automatically place it in the right position.
 ![image](https://user-images.githubusercontent.com/60685289/207823545-b8bb82e7-c06e-4035-b999-4e804572497a.png)

+### User testing & modification:
+For the real device we built, we used a lid color to indicate where the object should be placed.
+When we tested that with couple of users, we used a paper to indicate what each color means.
+Some of them thought the paper was something to throw; that's why we thought the color menu should be digitally shown instead.

+In addition, people were sometimes confused where to hold the object (when the camera was on the side).
+So we changed its position to be directly infront of the user; although this did not solve the issue completely.
+The next step would be to use some kind of platform/display to indicate to the user where they should hold the item.

 ## 4. Archive of all code & design patterns used in the final design.